 Transit Shelters The second expression of the campaign appeared on 50 transit shelter posters in Balboa Park, Bayview, Duboce Triangle, Dogpatch, Excelsior, Forest Knolls, Hunters Point, Ingleside, Inner Richmond, Japantown, Laurel Heights, Lower Haight, Marina, Mission Bay, Mission District, NOPA, North Beach, Outer Mission, Outer Richmond, Pacific Heights, Presidio Heights, Russian Hill, Upper Haight, Visitacion Valley, and Western Addition in San Francisco in March 2020.
 For this iteration, in addition to the original artists, Art+Action commissioned Lava Thomas, Innosanto Nagara, For Freedoms (Hank Willis Thomas and Emily Shur in collaboration with Eric Gottesman and Wyatt Gallery), and Antonio Benjamin of Creativity Explored to add their imagery to the series.
 Broadening the call to action beyond S.F., the posters spoke to groups to which we all belong who all are dependent on Census funding: ‘COME TO YOUR CENSUS, FAMILIES / STUDENTS / RENTERS / COMMUTERS / VOTERS.’

-Billboards Further augmenting the multitude of artist voices in the campaign, imagery by artist Angela Hennessy, the artist collective See Black Women and youth artist Isha Thorne(winner of Art+Action’s youth artist open call) appeared across billboards in S.F. beginning in April 2020.
+Billboards Further augmenting the multitude of artist voices in the campaign, imagery by artists Angela Hennessy and Raf Salazar, the artist collective See Black Women, and youth artist Isha Thorne(winner of Art+Action’s youth artist open call) appeared across billboards in S.F. beginning in April 2020.
 These hyper-local billboards called out specific neighborhoods, asking communities to ‘COME TO YOUR CENSUS, BAYVIEW / EXCELSIOR / INGLESIDE / INNER RICHMOND / MISSION DISTRICT / NORTH BEACH / NOPA / TENDERLOIN / VISITACION VALLEY.’

 Firefly Art+Action teamed up with Coalition Partner Firefly to bring the campaign nationwide via car-top mobile billboards in Austin, Chicago, Dallas, Los Angeles, Los Vegas, Miami, New York, and San Francisco.

 San Francisco Public Library Collaborating with Art+Action Coalition Partner the San Francisco Public Library (SFPL), the campaign was actualized on large-scale interior and exterior signage, as well as bookmarks and coloring pages, at the main SFPL branch and in the Castro, Civic Center, Chinatown, Bernal Heights, Excelsior, Ingleside, Inner Richmond, Inner Sunset, Marina, Mission District, Mission Bay, Noe Valley, North Beach, Outer Richmond, Parkmerced, Parkside, Potrero Hill, Presidio, Upper Haight, Visitation Valley, and Western Addition.